Abdoulaye Seck is the World Bank’s Country Director for Angola, Cameroon, Equatorial Guinea, Gabon, Sao Tome and Principe.

-Before joining the World Bank, Abdoulaye was an economist in the Ministry of Finance in Senegal, where he oversaw the preparation of national accounts, macroeconomic forecasts and economic planning.
-He has also collaborated with the Organization for Economic Cooperation and Development in 1993-1994 in a Research program on Endogenous Growth, Financial Systems and Resources Allocation, resulting in a publication "Growth in Senegal: A lost opportunity?
-Berthelemy, Seck, Vourc'h, OECD, Paris 1997"
+Prior to joining the World Bank in 1993 as an economist in the Senegal country office, Abdoulaye was an economist in the Ministry of Finance in Senegal, where he oversaw the preparation of national accounts, macroeconomic forecasts and economic planning.
+He was also a consultant with the Organisation for Economic Cooperation and Development (OECD) on a research program on endogenous growth, financial systems and resources allocation.

-Abdoulaye holds a Masters Degree in Development Economics from the Graduate School of Economics, Statistics and Finance in Paris (France).
+A Senegalese national, he holds a master’s degree in development economics from the Graduate School of Economics, Statistics and Finance in Paris, France.